-ARMv8-M defines a memory map that is divided on 512MB boundaries.
+Armv8-M defines a default memory map divided on 512MB boundaries when the MPU is disabled.
 The example memory map in the following figure adds support for Security by aliasing each of these at their halfway point such that the lower half provides access to a 256MB Non-secure window.
 The upper half provides a Secure view of the same 256MB region.
 Control points elsewhere in the system determine what is accessible in each of the Secure and Non-secure windows.

 For example, a designer could use bit of the address to define if a memory is Secure or Non-secure, resulting in the following example memory map.

-The use of bit for both aliasing and defining Secure vs Non-secure is an example only and must not be relied on by software.
+Note: The use of bit for both aliasing and defining Secure vs Non-secure is an example only and must not be relied upon by software.

 Such an IDAU can generate the required signals in the following ways: